ZxjSamantha/Weekly_Report/0919_Research&Training_Insights.md

+1. 调整卷积窗口大小

+2. 调整number of output channels

+3. number of convolution layer

+4. number of fully-connected layer

+5. learning rate, weights initialization, number of epochs.

+---

 ## minimum number of subjects to predict an unseen subject?

-## cross-paradigm? subjects/sessions/devices/tasks

 ## Ensemble learning???
 Spectral Transfer learning using Geometry Information

 ## One large dataset for training the network and one small dataset for fine-tune?

-## Using *Braindecode* construct a model quickly

 ## compare with other transfer learning methods? compare with non-transfer learning methods?